addevonly/workshop2-angular-material/README.md

  - Angular Fire

 The application uses CommonJS commands for modularization.
 The distinguishable difference is that 'require' and 'module.exports' are used, both commands common in NodeJS.
 Because of this, Browserify **must** be used to bundle the application since it supports 'require' and modules.

-Unlike a lot of legacy Javascript libraries, we want a very modular architecture consisting of many smaller script files.
-We also want to organize our directory so scripts and templates reside together.

 ###Bundling###
 After the Node/Express server pushes the index.html file to the client, the template must make an HTTP call for each script/stylesheet.
 In the case of a modular Angular app, there could be dozens of script files so this could severely bog down a page load.
 Again to differentiate a legacy website from an Angular application, the former would serve a page with each state/view change so generally only one script/stylesheet needs to be loaded at a time.
 With an Angular application, all scripts/sheets need to be loaded at the beginning.